DISTANCE FROM CRYSTAL FLY SHOP TO:

 & fortune.
 Since getting his start under mentor Roy Palm he has

-been guiding for 19 years--the last 10 as an outfitter, & 9 as a shop owner, with some
+been guiding for 22 years--the last 13 as an outfitter, & 12 as a shop owner, with

-2300+ guide trips--and he sees that wealth coming to fruition every night when he
+some 2500+ guide trips--and he sees that wealth coming to fruition every time he checks the bank account and finds a negative

-walks up the steps into his rental house in Carbondale.
-Living proof that fishing guides are overeducated,
+balance.
+Living proof that fishing guides are overeducated, underachieving,

-his memoirs, "Red Letter Ravings--or How to Win Friends & Influence People with a Poison
+Letter Ravings--or How to Win Friends & Influence People with a Poison Pen".

 CHRIS JACKSON will be back to help Crystal Fly Shop with his accomplished guiding duties for the 2016 summer and